 How to store a bike for winter

-When winter comes, depending on the area you’re in, it’s likely you will not be riding as much or at all, considering the rain, snow and uncomfortable cold associated with this season.
-Regardless if you store your bike in your home, in a garage, or in a shed, there are certain steps you need to follow to assure you will enjoy another adventurous season with your bicycle when it warms up.
+When winter comes, depending on the area you’re in, likely, you will not be riding as much or at all, considering the rain, snow and uncomfortable cold associated with this season.
+Regardless if you store your bike in your home, in a garage, or a shed, there are certain steps you need to follow to ensure you will enjoy another adventurous season with your bicycle when it warms up.

 - Wash your bike

 Get your bike nice and clean before anything else.
 Storing your bicycle with all the mud and dirt stuck to it will result in wearing down the mechanical parts and rust building up on the frame.

 When it comes to the tires, you will want to inflate them well before storing your bike for winter.
 Regardless that you won’t ride it, air can still escape leaving you with a flat tire.
 This may not seem like a big deal, however, a flat tire, in combination with the weight of your bike, can result in damaging the rubber of the tire.

 Servicing your bike altogether right before storing it away for winter can be beneficial.
 Maintenance at the bike shop can go a lot faster and also cheaper, as the bike riding season is not in full bloom.
 Alternatively, you can do most of the bike winterising yourself, as well.
 Before storing your bike, oil the chain and gears with a spray-on lubricate or bicycle chain grease.
 Doing this simple thing will do plenty to keep your bicycle’s most important components intact during the winter.